Dinstend History, Family Crest & Coats of Arms

 The origins of the Dinstend name lie with England's ancient Anglo-Saxon culture.
 It comes from when the family lived near a stony hill.
 Dinstend is derived from two Old English elements: dun and stan.
 Dun was a word for hill, and stan meant "stony."
 The translation of the name is therefore "stony hill."

 It is also possible that the name is patronymic; that is, derived from the name of a parent.
 Dunstan was a popular given name in England in the Middle Ages.

 Early Origins of the Dinstend family

 The surname Dinstend was first found in Cornwall where they held a family seat from very ancient times.
-The earliest reference of the name was of Dunstan (c.909-988,) who was an Abbot of Glastonbury, a Bishop of Worcester, a Bishop of London, and an Archbishop of Canterbury.
+The earliest reference of the name was of Saint Dunstan (c.909-988,) who was an Abbot of Glastonbury, a Bishop of Worcester, a Bishop of London, and an Archbishop of Canterbury.
 He was the son of Heorstan, a West-Saxon noble, whose estate lay near Glastonbury.

 Durston is a village and civil parish in Somerset that dates back to the Domesday Books where it lists Roger Arundel as originally holding the land but later passed to William de Arlegh who founded the priory of Buckland Sororum (also known as Buckland Priory) in about 1167.

 The market-town and parish of Shiffnall in Shropshire was home to another branch of the family.
 "This place, formerly called Idsall, appears to have been of greater note than it is at present.
 It belonged to Earl Morcar prior to the Conquest, and at a period considerably later was the property of the family of Dunstanville, one of whom, Walter de Dunstanville, by the special command of Henry III., resided in the Marches, to protect them against the ravaging incursions of the Welsh.
 The estate afterwards came into the possession of the Badlesmeres, who obtained from Edward I. a market for two days in the week, and two yearly fairs."

 Early History of the Dinstend family

 This web page shows only a small excerpt of our Dinstend research.
 Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstend History in all our PDF Extended History products and printed products wherever possible.

 Dinstend Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
-Over the years, many variations of the name Dinstend were recorded, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+Over the years, many variations of the name Dinstend were recorded, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.